doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 	- mw_logo.bik
 	- mw_menu.bik

 Drop this zip file in your mod directory (C:\...Morrowind\Mods) and install with your mod manager (in the Installers Tab) at the top of your installation order.
-This backup means you will automatically revert to vanilla loose files in the event you uninstall, for example, the **Better Fonts** mods at the end of this **CORE** section, or the **Intro Video** replacers in the **EXPANDED VANILLA** section.
+This backup means you will automatically revert to vanilla loose files in the event you uninstall, for example, the **Better Fonts** mods at the end of this **CORE** section, or the **Intro Video** replacers in the **VISUALS** section.

 Note: If you're using Mod Organizer 2, this step is unnecessary (since MO2 doesn't alter files in the game folder).